 Signatera is an individualized molecular test that detects circulating tumor DNA (ctDNA) in the blood of individuals who have been diagnosed with cancer.
 The test assesses molecular residual disease (MRD) following definitive treatment to monitor response and/or detect recurrence after remission.
-Signatera uses a whole exome sequencing-based, tumor-informed approach to target specific mutations present in tumor tissue (Natera Inc., 2023).
-Currently, evidence to support the use of Signatera for monitoring response to treatment or for surveillance after treatment is lacking.
+Signatera uses a whole exome sequencing-based, tumor-informed approach to target specific mutations present in tumor tissue (Natera Inc., 2024).
+Currently, evidence to support clinical utility of Signatera use for monitoring response to treatment or for surveillance after treatment is lacking.